Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Conclusions and Discussion

 \item We investigated the effect of metallicity on both the number of collisions and BBH mergers.
 We find that fewer BHs are retained at formation for higher metallicity (due to effects of natal kicks), leading to a reduced BBH merger rate in these simulations.
 However, we find that the BH--star collision rate \textit{increases} at higher metallicities.
 This is primarily because lower-mass BHs and stars can mix more readily in the absence of BH-dominated dynamics, particularly as the cluster approaches core collapse.
 Consequently, despite their lower overall number, more than half of the BHs in our solar-metallicity models can undergo collisions with stars, surpassing the rates obtained in lower-metallicity ($Z=0.1\,Z_{\odot}$) models by at least $50\%$.
 However, lower-metallicity clusters enable BHs to collide with much more massive stars at early times, allowing for more significant spin-up of the BHs.

 \item We explored the formation of spinning BHs through accretion following the collisions and tidal disruptions of stars.
-We found that initially non-rotating BHs can be spun-up to a median dimensionless spin parameter $\chi$ up to about 0.4 in clusters with binary fraction for massive stars $f_{b}(>15\,M_{\odot})=100\%$.
+We found that initially nonrotating BHs can be spun up to a median dimensionless spin parameter $\chi$ up to about 0.4 in clusters with binary fraction for massive stars $f_{b}(>15\,M_{\odot})=100\%$ (see the right panel of Fig. \ref{fig:spin_contour}, where $f_{\rm acc} = 100\%$).
 We also showed that over $50\% $ of merging BBHs in star clusters contain at least one component that has previously collided with a star, resulting in the primary component's median spin $\chi_1$ being up to 0.2, especially in high-metallicity clusters.
 Formation of highly spinning BHs in young star clusters has key implications for the GW sources detected by the LVK.
-Indeed, \cite{Biscoveanu_2022} already found some evidence in GW data for a population of BHs with larger spin magnitudes at higher redshift, consistent our theoretical expectations for dynamically formed BBH sources interacted with massive stars.
+Indeed, \cite{Biscoveanu_2022} already found some evidence in GW data for a population of BHs with larger spin magnitudes at higher redshift, consistent with our theoretical expectations for dynamically formed BBH sources interacting with massive stars.

 \end{enumerate}